 Music is one of the most effective natural remedies for high blood pressure.
 Listening to music stimulates many different parts of your brain that tap straight into your emotions.
 Discordant, jarring music can set your teeth on edge and cause your blood pressure to rise.
-In contrast, soothing music can help you relax, reduce anxiety and stress to bring your blood pressure down.
+In contrast, soothing music can help you relax, reduce anxiety and stress to bring your high blood pressure down.

 Best music for high blood pressure